colindembovsky/colindembovsky.github.io/_posts/2022-08-04-shift-left-how-far-is-too-far.markdown

 IDEs are great for "simple" analysis - linters that enforce coding standards work really well in IDEs, assuming you can effectively share the linting rules.
 Most linters are built this way, storing configuration dotfiles alongside the code.
 Most linters are _fast_ because they typically require very little compute, so running them in the IDE doesn't distract the developer.

 However, most security analysis tools (worth their salt) tend to require heavier compute and take longer to scan because of the more complex problem domain.
 Putting code scanning into an IDE becomes a resource hog for developers (have you ever seen a developer waiting for an IDE to compile their code - it's not pretty!).
-Furthermore, inundating developers with tons of results can be distracting and actually reduce the remediation effort of the developer since they get fatigued by noisy alerts.
+Furthermore, inundating developers with tons of results can be distracting and end up reducing the remediation effort of the developer since they get fatigued by noisy alerts.

 ### Background analysis

 What about running the code scanning _in the background_ on the developer laptop?
-This can get problematic because of compute constraints, and also may end up with the situation where code is changed before the scans complete, so you get alerts for code that has already changed or been removed - way too much friction and frustration.
+This can get problematic because of compute constraints, and may end up with the situation where code is changed before the scans complete, so you get alerts for code that has already changed or been removed - way too much friction and frustration.

 ### CLI Tools before pushing code

 You could require developers to run CLI tools before pushing code - but this is now outside of the IDE anyway.
-Developers will invariable forget to run the tool, or just avoid running it since it is disruptive to their coding workflow.
+Developers will invariably forget to run the tool, or just avoid running it since it is disruptive to their coding workflow.

 ### Pre-commit hooks